 In August 2014, the FASB issued ASU 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 This new standard gives a company's management the final responsibilities to decide whether there's substantial doubt about the company's ability to continue as a going concern and to provide related footnote disclosures.
 The standard provides guidance to management, with principles and definitions that are intended to reduce diversity in the timing and content of disclosures that companies commonly provide in their footnotes.
-Under the new standard, management must decide whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the company's ability to continue as a going concern within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are available to be issued when applicable.
+Under the new standard, management must decide whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the company's ability to continue as a going concern within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are issued, or within one year after the date that the financial statements are available to be issued when applicable.
 This guidance is effective for annual reporting beginning after December 15, 2016, including interim periods within the year of adoption, with early application permitted.
 Accordingly, the standard is effective for the Company on January 1, 2017.
 The Company has not yet completed its analysis of the impact of the adoption of this guidance.
-Refer to Note A, Nature of Business and Plan of Operations for further discussion.
+Refer to Note A, Nature of Business and Plan of Operations for further discus